 How many treatments are required to remove a tattoo?

 An average tattoo takes 6 to 15 treatments to remove completely.
 The number of treatments depends on the age, color, quality of ink, and technique used to create the tattoo (professional vs. homemade).
 Learn more about the process in our FAQs section or Tattoo Removal Guide.

 REMOVE ALL TYPES OF TATTOOS

-As Maine’s leading experts in tattoo removal, 207 LASER™ – formerly Maine Laser Clinic has helped patients with a very wide range of tattoos.
+We have been removing tattoos for longer than any other provider in the state, and as Maine’s leading experts in tattoo removal, 207 LASER™ has helped patients remove a wide range of tattoos.
 These are the types of tattoos that we commonly remove:

 MINIMAL SIDE EFFECTS

 Laser tattoo removal is the safest and easiest way to remove an unwanted tattoo.

 With today’s technology, we are able to precisely target the ink in your tattoo with minimal side effects.
 The laser energy gently passes through the outermost layer of skin until it reaches your tattoo’s pigment and leaves the lower layers untouched.
 The skin is very rarely broken, although some swelling and sensitivity is common.
 For your comfort, we use a high-tech cooling system during the procedure to numb the skin prior to the tattoo removal procedure.

 Many patients are familiar with laser hair removal – tattoo removal lasers do not need to penetrate as deeply into the skin and procedures are less painful and much shorter in duration.
 Still concerned?
 Read through our FAQs or Aftercare Instructions for more information.